clusternet/clusternet/README.md

     - managing any [Certified Kubernetes Distributions](https://www.cncf.io/certification/software-conformance/), such as [k3s](https://github.com/k3s-io/k3s)
     - managing Kubernetes clusters running at the edge
-    - parent cluster can also be registered itself as child cluster to run workloads
+    - parent cluster can also register itself as child cluster to run workloads
     - managing Kubernetes version skewed from v1.17.x to v1.22.x,
       refering [Kubernetes Version Skew](#kubernetes-version-skew) for details
     - visiting any managed clusters with dynamic RBAC rules